mobxjs/mobx/docs/best/debugging-mobx.md

 Trace is a small utility that helps you find out why your computed values, reactions or components are re-evaluating.

-It can be used by simply importing `import { trace } from "mobx"`, and then put it inside a reaction or computed value.
+It can be used by simply importing `import { trace } from "mobx"`, and then putting it inside a reaction or computed value.
 It will print why it is re-evaluating the current derivation.

-Optionally it is possible to automatically enter the debugger by passing `true` as last argument.
+Optionally it is possible to automatically enter the debugger by passing `true` as the last argument.
-This way the exact mutation that causes the reaction to re-run is still in stack, usually ~8 stack frames up.
+This way the exact mutation that causes the reaction to re-run will still be in stack, usually ~8 stack frames up.
 See the image below.

 In debugger mode, the debug information will also reveal the full derivation tree that is affecting the current computation / reaction.